SUSHIL-PU/Employee-Information-System/README.md

 organization.

 ## Techniques used :
-To get the data from user/admin a GUI is formed using Tkinter module.
+To get the data from user/admin a GUI is formed using Python Tkinter module.
 And at the backend SQLite database is used to store the information of various tables.